mli42/containers_test/README.md

 The [ ✅ / ❌ ] emojis shows if they behave the same, i.e if the STL and your implementation:
 - compile the same way,
 - return the same number,
-- print the same output (if a a diff occurs, a deepthought is created).
+- print the same output.

+If a diff occurs, a deepthought is created and logs are kept.

 The [Y/N] shows if the STL compile (Y) or not (N), there are some test where you should not compile.
 (If every test gives `N`, there is probably a problem with your hpp headers.
 Use ./one to debug)